tuist/tuist/fixtures/README.md

   - Framework1 -> Framework3
   - Framework3 -> Framework4

+## ios_app_with_multi_configs

+An workspace that contains an application and frameworks that leverage multiple configurations (Debug, Beta and Release) each of which also has an associated xcconfig file within `ConfigurationFiles`.

 ## ios_app_with_sdk

 An application that contains an application target that depends on system libraries and frameworks (`.framework` and `.tbd`).